Tatenda-Prince/Automating-the-Deployment-of-a-Serverless-CRUD-App-with-Python/README.md

 2.Now, you can test all the API methods (GET, POST, PATCH and DELETE) using Postman.

-## To actually create an order, let’s test the POST method.
-Use Postman to make a POST request to the API endpoint, providing the color and price in the request body as show below —
+ To actually create an order, let’s test the POST method.

+## Use postman to make a POST request to the API endpoint, providing the color and price in the request body as show below —

 ```language